pudly/schmopera-hugo/content/articles/john-cage-would-have-laughed.md

 ---
-title: John Cage Would Have Laughed
+title: "John Cage Would Have Laughed"
 ---

 Since John Cage didn't write anything easily defined as an opera, this is officially a topical digression.
 Concerning the above screenshot, possible explanations include: